GrapevineWorld/crowdsale-contracts/README.md

 $ npm run console:testnet
 ```

-*The contracts are not yet audited*.
+*The contracts are audited by Venture Boost and the reports can be found under the audit directory.

 # Contributors